 Lastly, special attention has been given to the rear passenger compartment, as the cars of this class are generally chauffeur-driven and the customer typically sits in the back.
 The designers carefully designed DLO and height of the door aperture to ensure ingress and egress for rear passengers.

 The interior is a talking point with an instrument panel that has two selectable digital interfaces.
 It came with a rear seat package which made them fully adjustable and occupants were surrounded by handcrafted materials and subtle details.
-The concept car by Tata Motors’ head of design Pratap Bose will be remembered for a long time to come.
+The concept car delivered by the team of Tata Motors’ head of design Pratap Bose will be remembered for a long time to come.